About LOOPiT

 IMPORTANT NOTE:

-Director seems to struggle with the encoding of Japanese characters, and at the time of this writing (22-9-2021) no complete solution has been found.
+(22-9-2021) no complete solution has been found.
 The best results with LOOPiT's files have so far been gotten from running Director in a virtual Windows XP with Japanese language/region settings, though you might be able to find better alternatives.

-This garbled text is known as "Mojibake", and will be referred to as such throughout the rest of this page.
+"Mojibake", and will be referred to as such throughout the rest of this page.

 Despite these issues, the program appears to parse Japanese text properly regardless of how it appears to be encoded.